SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 When the tenant is created, it is automatically provisioned with a first, administrative user ("Administrator's username").
 This administrator can create other users and set their permissions.
 The first user cannot be deleted to prevent you from locking yourself out.

-**Still true?**
 From the management tenant, you can enable other tenants to create subtenants.
 To do so, check "Allow creation of subtenants".

 ![Tenant-creation](/guides/users-guide/createtenant.png)

-### Editing subtenants and subscribing to applications
+### Editing subtenant properties

 To edit subtenants, click on the desired subtenant or click **Edit** in the context menu accessible through the menu icon.

 In the "Properties" tab, all fields are editable except of the ID and the administrator's username.
-For details on the fields refer to the previous section.
+For details on the fields refer to [Creating sub-tenants](#creating-tenants).

+### Subscribing to applications

-Switch to the "Applications" tab to subscribe tenants to applications or remove the applications from the tenant.
+In the "Applications" tab you can subscribe tenants to applications or remove the applications from the tenant.
 By default, tenants will be subscribed to the standard Cumulocity applications.

 <img src="/guides/users-guide/administration/admin_SubtenantApplications.png" alt="Subscribe tenant" style="max-width: 100%">